INCT-DD/WSL2-Linux-Kernel/README.md

-We plan on offering an install script in the future to automatically download and configure our kernel builds for you, but for now please see the documentation on the [.wslconfig configuration file][install-inst] for information on using a custom built kernel.
+We plan on offering an install script in the future to automatically download and configure our kernel builds for you, but for now please see the documentation on the [.wslconfig configuration file][install-inst] for information on using a custom built kernel and check our [wiki][wiki] for our own installation instructions.

 [install-inst]: https://docs.microsoft.com/en-us/windows/wsl/wsl-config#configure-global-options-with-wslconfig
 [wiki]: https://github.com/INCT-DD/WSL2-Linux-Kernel-clang/wiki